5 Best Latte Machine Reviews (+ a Buying Guide)

 First off, know that it doesn’t take rocket science to make a latte, but if you don’t have at least some knowledge on the subject, there’s going to be a steep learning curve… and a lot of wasted coffee.

 If you don’t have any experience yet, though, that’s okay.
 Don’t panic!
 You’re just going to want to do some research on how to make a latte before you get your hands on your shiny new machine.
 Some latte makers will froth milk for you; others will require YOU to learn how to handle the milk.

 Semi-Automatic vs Automatic Latte Machines

 One important thing to decide before you go into the buying process is how much of the work you want to do yourself.

 If you want to have more control over the whole process, consider a semi-automatic espresso machine like one of these.
 These give you more control over the whole latte-making process.
 However, some say they provide much less convenience.
-You’ll need to ramp up your game if you want to get a good cup of coffee out of a semi-automatic brewer (example, you’ll have to know how to use a steaming wand)
+You’ll need to ramp up your game if you want to get a good cup of coffee out of a semi-automatic brewer.
+For example, you’ll have to know how to use a frother or a steam wand.

 Automatic machines are built for convenience and are often very user-friendly.
 Most include a built-in coffee grinder that lets you add coffee beans and push a button.
 They frequently have an automatic milk frother, which takes the place of a steam wand and doesn’t require you to learn the skills to use one.
 An automatic latte machine does most of the work for you, but some manual intervention is still required.